Ralph Clayton

-Ralph Darrell Clayton (born September 29, 1958) is a former professional American football player.
+Ralph Darrell Clayton (born September 29, 1958) is an American former professional football player who was a wide receiver for the St. Louis Cardinals of the National Football League (NFL).
 A native of Detroit, Michigan, Clayton played college football as a "wingback" for the University of Michigan from 1976 to 1979 and was the leading receiver for the Michigan Wolverines football team in both 1977 and 1978.
-After being selected by the New York Jets in the second round of the 1980 NFL Draft, Clayton missed the 1980 NFL season due to injury.
-He later signed with the St. Louis Cardinals and appeared in seven games for the Cardinals during the 1981 NFL season.
+After being selected by the New York Jets in the second round of the 1980 NFL draft, Clayton missed the 1980 NFL season due to injury.
+He later signed with St. Louis and appeared in seven games for the Cardinals during the 1981 NFL season.

-Early years
+Early life

 Clayton was born in Highland Park, Michigan, in 1958.
 He attended Redford High School in Detroit.

 University of Michigan

 Clayton enrolled at the University of Michigan in 1976 and played college football as a "wingback" for head coach Bo Schembechler's Michigan Wolverines football teams from 1976 to 1979.
 As a freshman in 1976, Clayton was listed as a "junior varsity" player, though he did appear in six games for the Wolverines as a backup running back and compiled 52 rushing yards on nine carries and 13 receiving yards on two catches.